-An assessment template (see Appendices 2 and 3) was devised to provide a consistent approach to the assessment of each site.
+An assessment template (see Appendices 1 and 2) was devised to provide a consistent approach to the assessment of each site.
+The template was amended slightly from that used for the Regulation 14 Neighbourhood Plan to reflect revised Neighbourhood Plan policies.